fireRabbit87/amspscript/unsubscribeNonexistantRecord.md

 ENDIF
 ```
 The code will add the record to the all subscribers and the variable `@update_sub_status` will always be "Created Subscriber." for a new record.
 Based on this, you can then use the next set of lines to unsubscribe the newly added record into all subscribers.
+### Part 2 : Unsubscribe the Record in All Subscribers
 ```html
 SET @lue = CREATEOBJECT("ExecuteRequest")
 SETOBJECTPROPERTY(@lue,"Name", "LogUnsubEvent")